gchamon/xd1.dev/weblog/backups-and-bitrot.md

 fi
 ```

 Why it was there, I will never know, the need for it being lost to time and buried in sand.
-But one lesson will remain, which is to **clean you HOME folder**.
+But one lesson will remain, which is to **clean your HOME folder**.